Loading...

 Reference

-• gzip <file> : Compresses a file using gzip and typically replaces it with .gz .
+• gzip <file>: Compresses a file with gzip and replaces it with .gz.

-• xz <file> : Compresses a file using xz and typically replaces it with .xz .
+• xz <file>: Compresses a file with xz and replaces it with .xz.